pivotal/docs-tap/app-sso/tutorials/service-operators/tls-scenario-guides.hbs.md

 # TLS scenario guides for AppSSO

-This topic tells you how to obtain a TLS certificate in difference scenatios for Application Single Sign-On (commonly called AppSSO).
+This topic tells you how to obtain a TLS certificate in different scenarios for Application Single Sign-On (commonly called AppSSO).

 ## Overview